-New shop opening soon.
+New fun fashion shop opening soon.
 Custom made designs and products from Eleanor Ramsay Design.

 Lovingly drawn geode-like rocks and stones illustrated by Eleanor Ramsay.
 Custom sizes available upon request.